-Submissions should be prepared according to the Publication Manual of the American Psychological Association (APA), 7th Edition, including title page (without author names), abstract, keywords, in-text citations, pagination, headings, tables, figures, and reference list.
+Submissions should be prepared according to the Publication Manual of the American Psychological Association (APA PDF), 7th Edition, including title page (without author names), abstract, keywords, in-text citations, pagination, headings, tables, figures, and reference list.
 Title page, references, tables, and figures are not included in the word count.

 Authors are encouraged to review current issues of the journal for examples of published articles, as well as the journal's Aims & Scope.
 Authors are encouraged to review the criteria used to evaluate manuscripts in our double-blind peer-review process.

 The following information will guide authors as they make a submission in the online system.
 CRediT statements should be provided during the submission process and will appear above the acknowledgment section of the published paper as shown here.

 Research Articles (4,500-7,500 words) focus on quantitative and qualitative (or mixed methods) empirical research that marks a new and demonstratively significant advancement in research related to the aims and scope of the journal.

 Research in Brief (1,750-2,000 words) articles focus on reviews of research literature on a specific topic or question that joins theory and research related to the journal's Aims & Scope.
 Includes a brief introduction of the specific topic or question, theoretical or conceptual perspective, an analysis of the research literature, and brief discussion with implications for research and practice.
 Articles should include no more than two figures/tables and five to eight references.